airborne-commando/tapermonkey-collection/README.md

 # Main repo for tapermonkey scripts for simple OSINT.

 You'll find the collection of tapermonkey scripts
-This repo contains all the scripts that can be used for base level osint (or advanced)
+This repo contains all the scripts that can be used for base level osint (or advanced).

-# Main repo for tapermonkey scripts for simple OSINT.

 # Google Dorking Assistant